nudge-now/sdk-android/README.md

 #### Event Counters

-Use **IncrEventCounterValue** method with a ‘Unique Key’ string value (and an increment if necessary.) to count a specific event.
+Use **incrEventCounter** method with a ‘Unique Key’ string value (and an increment if necessary.) to count a specific event.

 ```java
 public void onFinishStage() {